hestela/hestela-dev/posts/esp32-cad-with-claude.md

 ## NTP Results
 Before doing this, I ran `sudo ntpdate time.nist.gov`.
-Result from the RTC without a GPS lock.
 About 30 minutes before this, I got the time from GPS and then shut off the device.
+Result from the RTC without a GPS lock:
 ```
 ntpdate -q esp32-ntpserv; ntpdate -q time.nist.gov
 2026-03-24 23:00:34.691000 (-0700) -1.112715 +/- 1.007431 esp32-ntpserv 192.168.2.107 s2 no-leap